-Finalist for the BBC Young Traditional Musician of the Year Competition 2018-

-Classically trained in all three instruments throughout her school years, shortly after taking up the violin in second year of High School, Amy found a love for folk music and joined the local Strathspey Fiddlers who she toured with travelling to America, Canada and Germany.
-She then moved to Aberdeen where she gained her BMus Ed Music Teaching Degree from the University of Aberdeen.
+Classically trained in all three instruments throughout her school years, shortly after taking up the violin in second year of High School, Amy found a love for folk music and joined the local Strathspey Fiddlers.
+She then moved to Aberdeen where she gained her BMus Ed Music Teaching Degree from the University of Aberdeen and followed on to complete a Masters in Scottish Music from the Royal Conservatoire of Scotland in 2018.

 >“Amy is clearly a very talented young lady who works extremely hard, and she has such a beautifully pure voice.
 She is a “breath of fresh air” and has a really great musical future ahead of her.”